Science of photography: Film grain resolution

 Black-and-white film has a "shiny" side and a "dull" side.
 The dull side is the emulsion, a gelatin that suspends an array of silver halide crystals.
 These crystals contain silver grains that determine how sensitive the film is to light exposure, and how fine or grainy the negative the print will look.
 Larger grains mean faster exposure but a grainier appearance; smaller grains are finer looking but take more exposure to activate.
 The graininess of film is represented by its ISO factor; generally a multiple of 10 or 100.
 Lower numbers produce finer grain but slower film, and vice versa.

 Contribution to noise (grain)

 Quantum efficiency

-Light comes in particles and the energy of a light-particle (the photon) is the frequency of the light times Planck's constant.
+Light comes in particles and the energy of a light-particle (the photon) is the frequency of the light times the Planck constant.
 A fundamental property of any photographic method is how it collects the light on its photographic plate or electronic detector.